Diet & Nutrition

 you must bear in mind that what is healthy for one person may not

-be healthy for another -- you will likely have to experiment some
+be healthy for another -- you will likely have to try adding and removing

-before finding the diet that suits you best.
-Still, everyone can benefit
+you, before finding the diet that suits you best.
+Still, everyone

 - Stay well-hydrated